cookieteam1/switch-microcontroller/README.md

       ║
    z     c
       s

+left stick

+      u
+   y     i
+      ║
+h  ═══╬═══  k
+      ║
+   n     m
+      j

 ```

 ## thanks

 Thanks to Shiny Quagsire for his [Splatoon post printer](https://github.com/shinyquagsire23/Switch-Fightstick) and progmem for his [original discovery](https://github.com/progmem/Switch-Fightstick).
 Also thanks to bertrandom for his [snowball thrower](https://github.com/bertrandom/snowball-thrower) and all the modifications.
+Also thanks to asottile for his [switchcontoller](https://github.com/asottile/switch-microcontroller) for the base code and example scripts.